noahdotpy/.myublue/README.md

 ## Images

-Images are built weekly, or on other conditions specified by the tag (an example being: on git pushes).
-The weekly builds are scheduled to be built at 4:30AM every Sunday (UTC)
+The images are built weekly (or daily with `-git-daily` tag), or on other conditions specified by the tag (an example being: on git pushes).
+The builds are scheduled to be built at 4:30AM every Sunday for the weekly tags, or everyday for the daily tags (timezone is UTC).

 | Desktop Environment | Base Image           | Image Name |
 | ------------------- | -------------------- | ---------- |